mehrvarz/tremote_plugin/README.md

 Support for TRemote plugins started in TRemote v2.0.

-In order to create plugins that work with TRemote v2.x, the following conditions must be matched:
+In order to create plugins that work with TRemote v2.x, the following conditions must be met:

-- Build your plugins with Go v1.11 (exactly)
+- TRemote plugins are built with Go v1.11 (exactly)

-  Take advantage of Go Modules and deploy a go.mod file in your project.
+  Go Modules should be used with a go.mod file in the project root.

-- You must import the follwing packages:
+- The follwing packages must be imported:

   - github.com/mehrvarz/tremote_plugin v1.0.8
   - github.com/mehrvarz/log v1.0.1

 - Optional: IF you intend to use any of the following packages, make sure you use the same versions.
-Check your go.mod file:
+Check go.mod file:

   - github.com/mehrvarz/go_queue v0.0.0-20180811045238-f34b4ebf5df4
   - github.com/go-ble/ble v0.0.0-20180718090407-11b1dad1df3d